7 Ways to Get Entry-Level Digital Marketing Jobs in 2022

 3. Teach Yourself the Basics with Digital Marketing Courses

-Once you’ve decided on a few disciplines you’d like to add to your résumé, it’s time to start learning!
+Once you’ve decided on a few skills to add to your résumé, it’s time to start learning!

 The great thing about digital marketing is that there are so many different free certification courses you can take that will look great on your résumé.
 On top of all of the free certification courses, there are over 55,000+ marketing courses on Udemy, 2,000+ on Coursera, and 6,200+ on LinkedIn Learning alone.